 And if you don’t feel you can be disciplined enough to do that — or you’re already deep in credit card debt — you may want to avoid getting a new credit card entirely unless it’s for the specific purpose of reducing the interest you’re paying on existing debt through an introductory balance transfer offer.

 2) Choose a credit card that fits your personal needs.

-Your friends might gush about an exciting new credit card that offers free airport lounge access, but if you fly only once or twice a year — even when there’s not a pandemic — how much will you personally be able to use that benefit?
+Your friends might gush about an exciting new credit card that offers free airport lounge access, but if you fly only once or twice a year, how much will you personally be able to use that benefit?